An article to help you understand what XHTML is and how you can use it to start producing the next generation of Web pages.

 I will not be showing you how to use any programs to write XHTML for you.
 I have a firm belief that the best way to write Web pages is to get your hands dirty and write the code yourself.
-I've been doing it for seven years so far and it hasn't let me down yet.
+Not only that, but I've been doing it for seven years so far, and it hasn't let me down yet.
 Here are the main reasons I believe this.

-I hope that this article has persuaded you that the learning curve for XHTML is worth it.
+I hope that has persuaded you that the learning curve for XHTML is worth it.
 If you decide to use a program to do it then that will have a learning curve too, so you might as well take the code option and save yourself hassle in the future.
-Take the example of On Track Garage Door, their developer revamped their Mesa garage door and Phoenix garage door page simply by adapting new standards mentioned here.

 You may be thinking that computers already understand Web pages because you use a computer to view them.
 This is true.
 But computers only understand how to display your pages, not what they mean.
-Imagine if computers understood what they meant, you could tell your computer to go and visit all of your local supermarket's Web sites and tell you which one is the cheapest for theis weeks shopping.
+Imagine if computers understood what they meant, you could tell your computer to go and visit all of your local supermarket's Websites and tell you which one is the cheapest for this week's shopping.
 Your computer could visit the news sites around the world and bring back the latest headlines that relate to things you are interested in.
 The possibilities are endless.

-Hopefully you now see why XHTML is important.
+Hopefully, you now see why XHTML is important.
 I decided to write this tutorial to teach you XHTML from scratch.
-The main reason for this is that I couldn't find a beginners XHTML tutorial anywhere, there are plenty of HTML beginner's articles, and plenty of XHTML introductions for those who can already do HTML, but it seems logical to me that if you are starting learning Web Design now then you might as well use XHTML from the word go.
-So if you're still with me, go.
+The main reason for this is that I couldn't find a beginner XHTML tutorial anywhere, there are plenty of HTML beginner's articles, and plenty of XHTML introductions for those who can already do HTML, but it seems logical to me that if you are starting learning Web Design now then you might as well use XHTML from the word go.
+So if you're still with me, go to next part.